Do you have pregnancy diabetes? Take a look at our tips for managing this condition.

 What are the issues with having diabetes in pregnancy?

-It’s possible you won’t know you’ve got diabetes when pregnant until your midwife tests your urine.
-The signs include passing urine more often, increased thirst, and extreme tiredness – but these are common pregnant complaints anyway!
+It’s possible you won’t know you’ve got diabetes when you’re pregnant until your midwife tests your urine.

 How to manage gestational diabetes